aiidateam/aiida-core/docs/source/install/details/database.rst

 ========
 AiiDA needs a database backend to store the nodes, node attributes and other information, allowing the end user to perform very fast queries of the results.
-Currently, only `postgresql`_ is allowed as a database backend.
+Currently, only `PostgreSQL`_ is allowed as a database backend.

 Setup instructions